 My infatuation with coffee started at the age of four, where a Montessori school teacher would sneak a tiny cup of Cuban coffee through the gate.
 She was on her lunch break, sitting on the sidewalk on the opposite of the fence with tiny cups of Cuban coffee and a media noche sandwich she got from the cafeteria across the street.
 I was supposed to be out playing for recess, which I did.
 But only until she sat next to fence…

 I rushed to my uncle’s house to try the coffee but it wasn’t until I got there that I even bothered to get a clear translation of the banner on the front of the box.

 “Coffee in Cubes- Instant Colombian Coffee sweetened with Panela brown sugar”

 It was the simple full bodied taste that captivated me.
 I asked my grandmother how they were prepared, thinking that there had to be a contraption to finish creating any cup of coffee.
 But in less than a minute we made another cup; “just drop two into a cup and pour hot water over it!”
 It was simple, wholesome and it was delicious.

 The ability to market a healthier, easier alternative to enjoying a drink I love so much drove me towards creating Jiva.
 I quickly researched possible food providers and researched their backgrounds in quality and standards; both in their use of quality ingredients and the use of the highest grade free trade coffee beans available.
-It wasn’t too long before I was able to form a great friendship with a Family that has four generations of coffee cultivation in Ocamonte, Santander.
+It wasn’t too long before I was able to form a great friendship with a Families across Colombia that cultivated sugar cane and higher quality Colombian coffee.

 Thanks for checking us out!
 We hope our cubes make it into your cups soon.